2018-2019 Standing Committees

 Responsible for generating ideas and initiatives related to the recruitment of members.
 Also responsible for the development of programs designed to attract additional members and the modification of existing membership eligibility criteria.
 This committee is responsible for reaching out to new members, retaining current members, and reinforces the values of COMTO to its members.
 Responsible for planning the Annual Membership Meeting and other networking events.
 This committee will give updates at membership meetings on the National Membership Committee and potential strategies for recruitment.

 Corporate Relations Committee –

-This committee is responsible for maintaining contact with corporate entities (large and small), help engage them for possible fundraising, partnerships with events, creation of documentation to help explain the benefits of attending National COMTO events such as the conference, etc. Maintain relationships with corporate entities while periodically meeting with them to plan future events, sponsorship opportunities, and update them on COMTO KC’s current initiatives.
+This committee is responsible for maintaining contact with corporate entities (large and small), help engages them for possible fundraising, partnerships with events, the creation of documentation to help explain the benefits of attending National COMTO events such as the conference, etc. Maintain relationships with corporate entities while periodically meeting with them to plan future events, sponsorship opportunities, and update them on COMTO KC’s current initiatives.
 Help secure partner(s) for COMTO’s City Interns Program, Garrett A. Morgan Shadow Day, Scholarship Banquet, etc. This committee will give updates at membership meetings on current corporate activities as well as potential corporate partnerships.

 Scholarship/Youth Engagement Committee –